-- An animated adaptation exists of two of Kipling's Just So Stories, namely "How the Rhinoceros Got His Skin" and "How the Camel Got His Hump" and "The Elephant's Child".
-They're narrated by Jack Nicholson and has music by Bobby McFerrin.
+- Rabbit Ears Productions adapted three of Kipling's Just So Stories into animated short films, namely "How the Rhinoceros Got His Skin", "How the Camel Got His Hump" and "The Elephant's Child".
+They're narrated by Jack Nicholson and illustrated by Tim Raglin, with music by Bobby McFerrin.

-- Then there's an animated "How the Leopard Got His Spots".
-Either Ladysmith Black Mambazo or a very similar band did the soundtrack for it, and the illustrations were provided by Lori Lohstoeter.
+- Then there's an animated "How the Leopard Got His Spots" narrated by Danny Glover.
+Ladysmith Black Mambazo did the soundtrack for it, and the illustrations were provided by Lori Lohstoeter.

 - A Pinky and the Brain episode subverts this: in Brain's tall tale in the making, Big Johnny Brain Jones Peachpit Bill Boone Crockett is tossed away and lands in a canyon that is, to this day, known as... the Grand Canyon.